Primary and Secondary Applications

 - Copies of your official transcript(s) from any colleges or universities that you have attended (transcripts are sent directly to the application service, not to individual schools).

-so be sure to check the dates for the application service that you are applying to.
-Because many schools admit students on a rolling admissions basis, you are encouraged to complete and submit the primary application as quickly as possible.
+Be sure to check the submission dates for the application service that you are applying to.
+Because many schools admit students on a rolling admissions basis, you are encouraged to complete and submit the primary application as early as possible.

 - Allopathic Medical (MD) programs